-- 1. Persons reporting an emergency that requires a response by emergency services or any authority should identify their exact location by the property's 911 street address, or if not at a specific property, then by section and the intersection of the two nearest streets. - 2.
-If it is suspected that an intruder or trespasser is in or about an Owner's property or the property of another, or if a person is observed acting suspiciously, contact law enforcement.
+- 1. Persons reporting an emergency that requires a response by emergency services or any authority should identify their exact location by the property's 911 street address, or if not at a specific property then by section and the intersection of two nearest streets. - 2.
+If it is suspected that an intruder or trespasser is in or about an Owner's property or the property of another, or if a person is observed acting suspiciously, Public Safety should be informed so that corrective measures can be taken.
 [Cross reference Article III Membership Identification and Access Control, Section (3) Trespassing].